LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/DCAF Training/Installing Software for DCAF Training.md

+**Installing Software for DCAF Training**

+Follow the instructions below to install DCAF and its dependencies on top of LabVIEW to prepare a computer for a DCAF Training.

 1. Install LabVIEW 2014 or greater.
 2. Make sure the JKI VI Package Manager (VIPM) 2014 or later is installed.
 Version 2013 and earlier are incompatible with the DCAF VI packages.
 To verify the VIPM version go to Help > About VIPM.